neo-jayfeather/OrcaSlicer/doc/Auxiliary-Fan.md

 > If you are using Klipper, you can define a `M106` macro to control the both normal part cooling fan and auxiliary fan and exhaust fan.
 Below is a reference configuration for Klipper.

 > [!NOTE]
-> Don't forget to change the pin name to the actual pin name you are using in the configuration
+> Don't forget to change the pin name to the actual pin name you are using in the configuration.

 ```
 # instead of using [fan], we define the default part cooling fan with [fan_generic] here